Photo/Yoshiro Higai

 --So how much income will you make?

-In terms of mowing, I was in charge of an area of 20-25 chobu (1 chobu = about 10,000 m2), which is the equivalent of a little over 300 rice paddies.
+In terms of grass cutting, I was in charge of an area of 20 to 25 hectares (one hectare = approximately 10,000 square meters), which is equivalent to a little over 300 rice paddies.
 I worked for 20 days straight, took a day or two off, and then worked for another 20 days.
-I did this three times in total.
-I did it with a senior colleague at work.
+I did that a total of three times.
+I did it with a senior colleague.

-Including funds for overseas travel, my goal is to have around 800,000 yen in expenses for winter activities.
-Mowing three times will earn you a decent income, but it's not enough to cover winter expenses.
+Including funds for overseas travel, I'm aiming for about 800,000 yen for winter activities.
+Three rounds of grass cutting provide a decent income, but that alone isn't enough to cover my winter activities.

 ──Have you always done that job in the summer?